dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

 Exception Handling
 ==================

 Since the XML-RPC server might be written in any language, exception classes cannot be transmitted directly.
-Instead, exceptions raised in the server are converted to Fault objects and raised as exceptions locally.
+Instead, exceptions raised in the server are converted to :class:`Fault` objects and raised as exceptions locally in the client.

 .. include:: xmlrpclib_exception.py
     :literal: